-Section 12.2.
-Layoffs in the Police Department shall be in inverse order of Seniority, with the least senior employee being laid off first.
+- Section 12.2.
+In the event of any layoff all part-time personnel shall be laid off first in the inverse order of seniority, with the least senior employee being laid off first.
+The full-time personnel shall then be laid off in the same inverse order. - Section 12.3.

-Section 12.3.
 Employees who are laid off shall be placed on a recall list for a period of twenty-four (24) months.
 If there is a recall, employees who are still on the recall list shall be recalled, in the inverse order of their layoff.
 Any recalled employee requiring additional training to meet the position qualifications in existence at the time of recall must satisfactorily complete the additional training requirements within twelve (12) months of recall.
-Any training required in this Section shall be at the Employer's expense and time.
+Any training required in this Section shall be at the Employer's expense and time. - Section 12.4.

-Section 12.4.
 Notice of recall shall be sent to the employee by certified mail.
-The Employer shall be deemed to have fulfilled its obligations by mailing the recall notice by certified mail, return receipt requested, to the last mailing address provided by the employee.
+The Employer shall be deemed to have fulfilled its obligations by mailing the recall notice by certified mail, return receipt requested, to the last mailing address provided by the employee. - Section 12.5.

-Section 12.5.
 The laid off employee shall have five (5) calendar days following the date of receipt of the certified mail recall notice to notify the Employer of his intention to return to work, and shall have fourteen (14) calendar days following the date of receipt of the recall notice in which to report for duty, unless a different date for returning to work is otherwise specified in the notice.
-An employee failing to notify the Employer of his intention to return within five (5) days, or failing to report for duty within fourteen (14) days of notice shall be removed from the recall list and be deemed to have resigned.
+An employee failing to notify the Employer of his intention to return within five (5) days, or failing to report for duty within fourteen (14) days of notice shall be removed from the recall list and be deemed to have resigned. - Section 12.6.

-Section 12.6.
 Laid off full-time employees shall have the right of first refusal to any part-time hours available before they are offered to part-time employees.
-However, laid off full-time employees shall not be required to accept part-time work.
+However, laid off full-time employees shall not be required to accept part-time work. - Section 12.7.

-Section 12.7.
 During the period of layoff of any full-time employee, part-time hours shall not exceed seventy five percent (75%) of the average monthly part-time hours worked in the twenty-four (24) months preceding the layoff.
 If the part-time hours exceed that figure, the laid off full-time employee must be recalled for a period of not less than sixty (60) calendar days.